-Ecojustice’s mission is to use the courts and power of the law to defend nature, combat climate change, and fight for a healthy environment for all.
-While we would love to work ourselves out of a job, the reality is across Canada, countless potential legal cases crop up every year related to the protection of nature, climate and our communities.
+Ecojustice’s mission is simple: We use the law to defend nature, combat climate change, and fight for a healthy environment for all.
+And while we would love to work ourselves out of a job, the reality is across Canada, countless potential environmental law cases crop up every year.
 There is simply more work than we can take on.

 At any given time, we can have upwards of 60 cases active or in development.
-Going through the courts requires a lot of hard work, but it’s often a necessary course of action for ensuring our communities, our health and the environment are protected by the full weight of the law.
+Going through the courts requires a lot of hard work, but it’s often necessary to ensure our communities, our health and the environment are protected by the full weight of the law.

 We are strategic about the cases we take on because we know firsthand that litigation can be time-consuming, extraordinarily expensive, and demand an astounding number of resources.
 For example, we challenged Enbridge’s Northern Gateway pipeline project and, in partnership with a wide coalition of First Nations, environmental, and labour groups, persuaded the court to overturn the federal government’s approval of the controversial project.
 It took a decade to secure this major victory — and that’s just one case.

-We strive for long-term results that build the case for a better earth, which is why we select cases that have the potential to set precedents and redefine how environmental laws are applied and enforced in Canada.
+To create real, lasting change, we choose cases that have the potential to set precedents.
+This allows us to redefine how environmental laws are applied and enforced in Canada.

 There is no shortage of resources behind plundering the planet, and in any long-term battle, every move has to be strategic.
 What will the world look like if we’re successful in a case?
 Will it be easier to defend against future threats with the precedents we set today?